KQM-git/TCL/docs/evidence/equipment/weapons.md

 **Last tested:** <VersionHl date="2021-04-15" />

 **Finding:**
-PJWS passive can be stacked from elemental Skill and Burst Skill hits on an enemy.
+PJWS passive can be stacked from Elemental Skill and Burst Skill hits on an enemy.
 The "on hit" portion of the passive does not refer to normal attack hits alone.

 **Evidence:**